pixie-io/blog.px.dev/content/blog/hybrid-architecture/hybrid-architecture.md

 To solve this problem, we used the following solution:

 1. Pre-generate SSL certs under a subdomain that you control, for instance: `<uuid>.satellites.yourdomain.com`.
-This step is easy to do with any free Certificate Authority.
+This step is easy to do with any free Certificate Authority _and can be safely done if the subdomain has a well-known DNS address_.
 You should make sure to generate more SSL certs than the number of expected satellites.
 2. When an satellite registers with the cloud, it should be assigned an unused SSL cert and associated subdomain.
 The SSL cert should be securely sent to the satellite and the satellite’s proxy should be updated to use the new cert.
 3. When the cloud receives the satellite’s IP address from its heartbeats, it updates the DNS record for the satellite’s subdomain to point to the IP address.
 4. When executing queries, the UI can now safely make requests to the satellite’s assigned subdomain rather than directly to its IP address, all with valid certs!

 In the end, making requests directly to the satellites turned out to be more complicated (and hacky) than we’d originally thought.
 The solution also doesn’t scale well, since the SSL certs need to be pre-generated.
 Without having a fixed number of satellites, or an upperbound on the number of satellites, it isn’t long before all the certs have been assigned and someone needs to step in and manually generate more.
-It is possible to generate the certs and their DNS records on the fly, but we’ve found these operations can take too long to propagate to all networks.
+It is possible to generate the certs and their DNS records on the fly, but we’ve found these operations can take too long to propagate to all networks. _It is also important to note that this approach may violate the terms of service for automated SSL generation and is susceptible to usual security risks of wildcard certificates._

-Out-of-network users may also be unable to query a satellite when behind a firewall.
-This makes the application less accessible, but ensures no sensitive data ever leaves the network.
+When a satellite is behind a firewall, it will only be queryable by users within the network.
+This further ensures that no sensitive data leaves the network.

 ## Approach 2: Proxying Queries through the Server